thunkable/docs-thunkable-com/ios/components/voice/translator.md

 ---

-The Translator component leverages the power of artificial intelligence to translate any text to a variety of languages
+The Translator component powered by Yandex, a popular translation service, leverages the power of artificial intelligence to translate a given text into a variety of languages in real-time.